swamimalode07/AniEditor/README.md

 # AniEditor

 AniEditor is a web-based tool that allows users to add anime-themed overlays to their uploaded images.
-Whether you're looking to enhance your photos with anime effects, character silhouettes, or stylish filters, AniEditor makes it easy and fun!

 ## Features